Nzone56/KaguyaClonePage/README.md

 5. Open your browser and go to http://localhost:5173/ to see the cloned Kaguya-sama: Love is War website.

-## Contribution

-Contributions are welcome.
-If you want to improve this project, feel free to send pull requests.
-Before submitting a request, make sure to follow the best practices and code styling guidelines.

 ## License

 This project is licensed under the [MIT](LICENSE).